Do NHL goalies get hot in the playoffs? A multilevel logistic regression analysis: Results

 \section{Results}

-In this section, we first provide detailed results for the longest window sizes, using the categorical specification for {\sf Position}.
-Second, we investigate the robustness of our main finding to the window size, window type, individual goaltender-seasons, and which specification was used for {\sf Position}.
-Third, we illustrate the estimated impact of the control variables on the save probability for the next shot.
-Fourth, we provide diagnostics for the MCMC estimation.
+First, we provide detailed results for the $k = 120$ window.
+Second, we investigate the consistency of our main finding by varying the window size.
+Third, we illustrate the effect size of all independent variables (the variable of interest and all control variables) on the save probability.
+Appendix \ref{appendix: time based window} provides additional results for time-based windows; Appendix \ref{appendix: MCMC diagnostics} provides diagnostics for the MCMC estimation.